carbon-design-system/design-system-website/src/content/components/dropdown/style.md

 | `.bx--dropdown--open:focus`                 | box-shadow      | $brand-01  | #3d70b2   |
 | `.bx--select-input[data-invalid]`           | box-shadow      | $support-01| #e0182d   |

+**Active:** Placeholder text should remain when the user clicks into the text input and gets a cursor.
+Once the user starts typing the hint text is replaced with the user input text.s

+**Help text:** Help text appears below the label when the input is active.
+Help text remains visible while the input is focused and disappears after focus away.

 **Error:** Error messages appear below the input field and are always present while invalid.